Useful Tips Before Your Wedding

 - Your entrance’s order.

-- Everyone walks slowly and lets at least 15-foot distance each couple.
+- Everyone walks slowly and lets at least a 15-foot distance for each couple.

-- Do you enter with both of your parents?
+- Do you plan to walk in with both of your parents?
 If yes, have each of them holding you by the arm.
-Avoid having one walking just behind you , or he/she won’t have any pictures.
+Avoid having one walking just behind you, or he/she won’t have any pictures.

 - Rings: who gives the rings?
 Best Men?
 For Kids under three years old, ask an older one to help.